damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 ## Conclusion

 So there you have it!
-You now know how to create a Gitlab CI config that will ensure your app:
+You now know how to create a GitLab CI config that will ensure your app:

 *   Compiles
 *   Passes unit tests